 Clay Bank Top to Blakey Ridge

 A fine stretch of the North York Moors reaching the highest point on the moors here on Urra Moor.
 You pass the Rosedale Ironstone Railway built in 1861 to carry iron ore to Teesside to the east.
-From time to time you will spot Moorland Crosses before a transfer for the first of three nights at the historic sixteenth century White Swan Inn in Pickering.
+From time to time you will spot Moorland Crosses before a transfer back to Helmsley.

 9 miles (14 km)